MichaelRCruz/silicon-beach/01-how.md

 However close he may feel to you, you cannot see him on this sailboat.
 Concepts of proximity seem different and that is a troubling thought in time, but you wonder.
 If a single proof in nature fades into its counterexample, then the total logical construct conceived by humans will collapse unless redeemed with the truth in uncertainty.

 The Oblivion.
 Moments referred to as seconds, or defined as hours, or recorded as days are enhanced.
 Are references, definitions, and recordings not the same paradigm?
-Would you include human memories for just the same reason?
+Would you include human memories on that list for just the same reason?
 If memories are the arbiters of personal truth, then would you include conceivable ideas of future and of past together into the present?
 Is presence now?
 Where are you?
 Is it emotional?
 The Singularity.

 If one lunar arch across the night sky can represent one full unit of measurement, then it explains precisely what human observation is - a measurement.